Tangent $\infty$-categories and Goodwillie calculus: Tangent -Categories

 \begin{definition} Let $\dMfld$ denote an idempotent-complete $\infty$-category with finite limits that admits a functor $i: \Mfld \to \dMfld$ with the following universal property: for any other idempotent-complete $\infty$-category with finite limits $\bcat{C}$, the functor $i$ induces an equivalence

 between the $\infty$-categories of finite-limit-preserving functors (on the left-hand side) and functors that preserve the \emph{transverse pullbacks} and terminal object of $\Mfld$ (on the right-hand side).
-In particular, $i$ preserves those transverse pullbacks and terminal object.
+In particular, $i$ preserves those transverse pullbacks and the terminal object.
 An explicit model for $\dMfld$ is given by the opposite of the $\infty$-category of (homotopically finitely presented) simplicial $C^\infty$-rings~\cite[5.4]{carchedi/steffens:2019}. \end{definition}

 \begin{lemma} There is a monoidal functor